 - passing on key information through word of mouth to your neighbours

-Alternatively you can request a hard copy of the form by calling 01482 826 061 (local support).
+You can apply to register with the neighbourhood network.
+Alternatively you can request a hard copy of the form by calling 01482 826 061 (local support)

 Once you have decided on how you would like to run your neighbourhood watch group, get in touch with the charity who will introduce you to your local policing team and supply contact details for your area council team, so you can contact them directly with any issues which arise in your neighbourhood.